Outbound Systems

-Wallaby laptop
+Outbound laptop

-The company's first product, the Wallaby, was a Mac clone laptop.
+The company's first product, the Outbound Laptop, was a Mac clone laptop.
 It is powered by a 15-MHz Motorola 68000 processor.
 Later versions increased the clock speed to 20 MHz.

-The Wallaby laptop was introduced in 1989 and was significantly lighter, at just over 4 kg, and easier to carry than Apple's own Macintosh Portable released at around the same time.
-Due to Apple's refusal to license the Macintosh Toolbox in read-only memory (ROM), Wallaby users had to install a Mac ROM to make the computer work.
+The Outbound Laptop was introduced in 1989 and was significantly lighter, at just over 4 kg, and easier to carry than Apple's own Macintosh Portable released at around the same time.
+Due to Apple's refusal to license the Macintosh Toolbox in read-only memory (ROM), Outbound Laptop users had to install a Mac ROM to make the computer work.
 The ROM was typically removed from an older Mac, a process that would render the donor Mac unusable except when docked with the laptop using a special cable.
 Even with this additional cost, a typical price of $4,000 USD compared favorably to that of the Mac Portable.

-The Wallaby featured a built-in pointing device located below the keyboard, named the Trackbar (with earlier models referring to it under the trademark of Isopoint); it was a cylinder that scrolled up and down and slid left and right.
+The Outbound Laptop featured a built-in pointing device located below the keyboard, named the Trackbar (with earlier models referring to it under the trademark of Isopoint); it was a cylinder that scrolled up and down and slid left and right.
 It ran on standard camcorder batteries, rather than the expensive custom batteries commonly found in most portable computers around this time.

 Outbound notebook

-The Wallaby laptop was succeeded by the Outbound notebook in 1991.
+The Outbound Laptop was succeeded by the Outbound notebook in 1991.

-The Notebook ran on the same style of lead-acid camcorder batteries as the earlier Laptop, and had a 9.7" passive-matrix monochrome LCD display.
+The Notebook ran on the same style of lead-acid camcorder batteries as the earlier Laptop, and had a 9.7" passive-matrix monochrome LCD.
 It used a 2.5" IDE hard drive, which was unusual for the time, as Apple didn't start using IDE drives in PowerBooks until the PowerBook 150 in 1994.
 The Notebook had an internal microphone and speaker, headphone jack, two serial ports, ADB port, and SCSI port.
 The Notebook's SCSI port was unique in that it supported the Outbound Outrigger full-page external monochrome monitor, which attached via the SCSI port.

 The Notebook's CPU, RAM, Mac ROM, and optional 68882 FPU were mounted on a removable daughtercard.
 This permitted easy RAM installation and optional upgrades; the daughtercard could simply be swapped out for another one with a faster CPU, or an FPU inserted into the available socket.
 The daughtercard had four 30-pin SIMM sockets.
 Due to the Notebook's design, only 4MB of RAM could be addressed by the Mac system software, even in System 7; additional RAM would appear as a "Silicon Disk" which was an Outbound specific RAM disk.